betterscientificsoftware/bssw.io/Articles/Blog/2022-06-Software-Deployment-Bringing-resources-into-effective-acction.md

 [University of Oregon](https://www.uoregon.edu/),
 and as the President and Director of [ParaTools](https://www.paratools.com/), Inc., ParaTools, and SAS.
-He leads the SDK project for the Exascale Computing Project (ECP), in the Programming Models and Runtime (PMR).
+He leads the SDK project for the Exascale Computing Project in the area of Programming Models and Runtime.
-He received his B.Tech. in Electrical Engineering from IIT Bombay, and his M.S. and Ph.D. in Computer and Information Science from the University of Oregon.
+He received his B. Tech. in Electrical Engineering from IIT Bombay, and his M.S. and Ph.D. in Computer and Information Science from the University of Oregon.

 <!---